jon-jacky/Piety/scripts/session.md

     >> exit()
     ...$

-The *session* module also demonstrates job control, including the *^Z* command for suspending a job and the *fg* (foreground) function that resumes the most recently suspended job:
+The *session* module also demonstrates job control, including the *job* function that lists the jobs, the *^Z* command for suspending a job and the *fg* (foreground) function that resumes the most recently suspended job:

     $ python3 session.py
     >> jobs()